 Big Blue Button is a web conferencing system designed for online learning, developed by a world-wide community.
 Being an open source application, it is well reviewed and is very popular among teachers for conducting online classes.
 Greenlight, another open source provides the front-end to the application, with features such as Personalised rooms, whiteboard, recording and user authentication.

 Big blue button was developed to help the online learning and has deep integrations with most of the LMS such as Moodle and can be a good options for schools and colleges to keep the classes in more secured manner.
+It has the feature for breakout rooms, which is very much appraised in Zoom and thus makes a good alternative for many groups.

 Membership fees: Free to join and host